Stabilizing Rate of Stochastic Control Systems: Optimal Control Formulation for Problem (OSR)

 For any $P\in\mathbb S^n_{++}$, define the standard Riccati-type blocks

 and the associated operator

 together with the feedback gain

 Under Assumption~\ref{Nondegenerate}, $R(P)\succ0$, ensuring that the inverse in~\eqref{eq-Phi} is well-defined.
-If $P$ is only positive semi-definite, $R(P)$ may fail to be invertible; in this case, the operator $\Phi(P)$ is defined by replacing the inverse with the Moore-Penrose generalized inverse:
+If $P$ is only positive semi-definite, $R(P)$ may fail to be invertible; in this case, the operator $\Phi(P)$ is defined by replacing the inverse $R(P)^{-1}$ with the Moore-Penrose generalized inverse $R(P)^{\dagger}$, where $R(P)^\dagger$ denotes the Moore-Penrose generalized inverse (\cite{penrose55}),